joshuAnalytics/twitter-social-network-analysis/README.md

 # twitter social network analysis

+A tool for generating social network analysis with twitter data.
+Given a list of twitter users, retrieve all the followers for those users and analyse the social network.

 ## api keys

 To collect data, you will need a twitter api key & access token.
 These should be placed in a file called 'secrets.py`: